kareemre/super-FastAPI/README.md

 # Database
-The default database is PostgreSQL,
-And in .env file you can set your database credentials and use it in configs/database.py module.
-This module handles database/sql_connection.py to connect and create DB tables and yielding a session (Assuming application used ORM is SQLModel which relies on SQLAlchemy).
+The default database is PostgreSQL, with asyncpg to utilize the async feature of sqlalchemy, And in .env file you can set your database credentials and use it in configs/database.py module.
+This module handles database/connection.py to  yielding a asyncsession (Assuming application used ORM is SqlAlchemy; as sqlmodels still does not have the clear functionality utilizing the async behaviour of sqlalchemy).

 # Models

-This structure relies on SQLModel ORM.
+This structure relies on sqlalchemy ORM.
 All models are defined in `models` package.
 Please note that every new defined model should be registered in `models/__init__.py` file in `__all__` variable list.
-This is necessary for creating DB tables in database/sql_connection.py
+This is necessary for creating DB tables in database/connection.py

 # Repositories